department-of-veterans-affairs/va.gov-team/.github/ISSUE_TEMPLATE/OOB-Deploy-Request.md

    > Add Details Here ...

 ## Verify The following
- - [ ] The OOB Deploy Requests is after the 2pm EST Cutoff for Regular Deploy
+ - [ ] The OOB Deploy Requests is after the 2pm EST cutoff for regular deploy
  - [ ] The OOB Deploy Requests is critial and must be resolved before the next automated deploy.

 *Performed by Platform SRE team*